NEONScience/NEON-Data-Skills/tutorials/Other/GEE/01_intro_aop_gee_lessons/1a_intro_aop_gee_assets.md

 ---
 syncID: b968a912e3ea4557b2a7185cd2340069
-title: "Introduction to working with AOP Data in Google Earth Engine (GEE)"
+title: "Introduction to working with AOP Data in Google Earth Engine"
 description: "Introductory tutorial on exploring AOP datasets in GEE."
 dateCreated: 2022-04-14
 authors: [Bridget M. Hass]